jygao97/jygao97.github.io/_posts/2019-08-09-Our-paper-accepted-by-CIKM2019.md

 categories: news
 ---

-Our paper **"STAR: Spatio-Temporal Taxonomy-Aware Tag Recommendation for Citizen Complaints"** has been accepted as full paper by CIKM 2019.
+Our paper **"STAR: Spatio-Temporal Taxonomy-Aware Tag Recommendation for Citizen Complaints"** has been accepted by CIKM 2019.
 Congratulations to all co-authors!